110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Lomography has a de-facto monopoly on brand-new 110 film.
 Since Fujifilm stopped production in 2009, there is no other source:

-Film Type ISO Images Price
+Film Type ISO Pictures Price

-Tiger 200 Color negative 200 24 €12–15
+Tiger 200 Color Negative 200 24 €12–15

-Orca 110 B&W negative 100 24 €12–15
+Orca 110 B/W Negative 100 24 €12–15

 Lomochrome Purple Experimental 100–400 24 €15–18

 The problem: €12–18 per roll for 24 exposures in 13×17mm format is extremely expensive.
-For comparison: a 35mm film with 36 exposures (24×36mm — 7× larger negatives!) often costs less.
+For comparison: A 35mm film with 36 exposures (24×36mm — almost 4× larger negatives!) often costs less.

 Option 2: Cut film yourself — any emulsion in 110 format

-Film cutters for 110 / 16mm film — cuts 35mm and 120 film to 16mm width
+Film cutter for 110 / 16mm film — cuts 35mm and 120 film to 16mm width

-Film cutters for 110/16mm — cuts 35mm and 120 film to 16mm width in daylight
+Film cutter for 110/16mm — cuts 35mm and 120 film to 16mm width in daylight

 • Portra 400, HP5+, Tri-X, Ektar, Delta 3200 — all possible